 - Fake Shemp: Nick Mason, despite being top-lined as a band member with David Gilmour, found himself too out of practice to play on most of the album; most drum parts were performed by drum machines or session drummers.

 - I Am the Band: David Gilmour did most of the work on his own, and wrote all the songs in it by himself or with outside writers like Phil Manzanera.
 Gilmour and Nick Mason are top-lined as band members in the liner notes, while Richard Wright was hired as a supporting musician for the album and its tour.
+The 2019 remix attempts to soften this, featuring newly recorded drum parts by Nick Mason and keyboard parts by Rick Wright inserted from live recordings.

 - Limited Lyrics Song: "A New Machine".